Jean7340/movie-rental-analytics-pipeline/README.md

 ## Overview

-Most business data originates from operational systems that are optimized for transactions rather than analytics.
-As a result, answering common business questions often requires repeatedly rebuilding the same joins, aggregations, and business logic.

 In this project, I used **MySQL** and **dbt** to transform a raw movie rental dataset ([Sakila Movie Rental Database](https://dev.mysql.com/doc/sakila/en/)) containing **15,986 rental transactions and 599 customers** into a reusable analytics layer.
-The objective was not simply to answer a single business question, but to create scalable analytical assets that support customer, revenue, and demand analysis.
+The objective was to create scalable analytical assets that support customer, revenue, and demand analysis.

 ---